• CONTACT US

 ADD THE FLOUR

-Simmer the Stew: Bring the mixture to a boil, then reduce to low heat.
-Cover and simmer for 2 hours, stirring occasionally.
-Stir in the cubed potatoes, sliced carrots, mushrooms, and celery.
-Cover and continue cooking for another 60 minutes, or until the vegetables are tender.
+After 2 hours, stir in the cubed potatoes, sliced carrots, mushrooms, and celery.
+Cover and continue simmering for another 60 minutes, or until the vegetables are completely tender and the beef is fall-apart soft.

 ADD THE BEEF BROTH AND VEGGIES